Carlos González (baseball): Colorado Rockies

 González received the National League Players Choice Award for Outstanding Player in 2010.
-He then won the Players Choice Award for Player of the Year throughout Major League Baseball.
-González was also voted the winner of the 2010 Luis Aparicio Award, which is given to the most outstanding Venezuelan player in Major League Baseball, as voted by Venezuelan and international Spanish-speaking media.
-He finished third in voting by the Baseball Writers' Association of America for National League MVP.
+He then won the Players Choice Award for Player of the Year throughout the MLBPA.
+González also won the Luis Aparicio Award, given to the most outstanding Venezuelan player in MLB, as voted by Venezuelan and international Spanish-speaking media.
+He finished third in voting for National League MVP.
 For his defensive efforts in 2010, in which he only committed one error in the outfield, González won his first Gold Glove.
 On the offensive side, González received his first Silver Slugger Award.

 González signed a seven-year, $80.5 million contract extension with the Rockies on January 11, 2011.
 The contract included a $3 million signing bonus and yearly salaries through 2017 that ramp up to $20 million.
 It is the largest contract in MLB history for a two-year player.
-On May 21, 2012, he became the 22nd player in MLB history to hit a home run in four consecutive at-bats, doing this during a two-game span against the Houston Astros.
-In early July 2011, Gonzalez injured his right wrist and was placed on the disabled list.
+On May 31, 2012, he became the 22nd player in MLB history to hit a home run in four consecutive at-bats, doing this during a two-game span against the Houston Astros.
+In early July 2011, González injured his right wrist and was placed on the disabled list.
 On July 21, 2011, he yet again injured the wrist against the Atlanta Braves.
 On May 14, 2013, he went 5-for-5 against the Chicago Cubs at Wrigley Field, hitting 2 home runs and setting a new career high with 5 hits in one game.
-On June 5, 2013, he hit 3 home runs against the Cincinnati Reds at Great American Ball Park in a 12-4 victory.
+On June 5, 2013, he hit 3 home runs against the Cincinnati Reds at Great American Ball Park in a 12–4 victory.

-In 2014, with the breakout of Corey Dickerson, González was moved out to right field.
+In 2014, with the breakout of Corey Dickerson, González was moved to right field.

 González won a Silver Slugger Award in right field for the 2015 season after hitting 40 home runs, second most in the National League.

-After his poor performance in the 2017 season it was highly speculated that Gonzalez would not return to play for the Rockies in the 2018 season.
-After the 2017 season González did temporarily leave the team, and entered free agency.
-However González was re-signed to a one-year, $8 million contract on March 12, 2018, to remain playing for the Rockies.
+After his poor performance in the 2017 season, it was highly speculated that González would not return to play for the Rockies in the 2018 season.
+After the 2017 season, González temporarily left the team and entered free agency.
+However, González was re-signed to a one-year, $8 million contract on March 12, 2018, to remain playing for the Rockies.